haraqa/haraqa/internal/examples/README.md

 # Client implementations
 ## [producer_partitions](https://github.com/haraqa/haraqa/tree/master/internal/examples/producer_partitions)
-A common topic prefix is extended to multiple topics on the broker.
+A common topic is extended to multiple topics on the broker for scalability.
 Producers send messages to a single channel from which multiple ProducerLoops read and send

 ## [consumer_group](https://github.com/haraqa/haraqa/tree/master/internal/examples/consumer_group)